slawekradzyminski/python-e2e-localstack-tests/README.md

 ## Allure

 The project should deploy allure report to github pages.
+The report is generated from sequentional test execution job.

 To run allure report locally use the following command: